AnthonyL22/core-microservice/README.md

 ##### OAuth2 Security
 To use OAuth security simply provide the OAuth key when calling webServiceAction().
 The service will decorate your request header with a Authorization header of 'Bearer YOUR_OAUTH_KEY' prior to calling the web service.

+##### Custom Header Security
+To use custom header security simply provide a hydrated HeaderKeysMap object contains a HashMap of unique Header Key/Value pairs that will be added to the requests when calling webServiceAction().
+The service will decorate your request headers with all key/value pairs prior to calling the web service.

 ##### Site Minder Security
 To use Site Minder security simply provide the Site Minder key when calling webServiceAction().
 The service will